-Wi-fi startup Eero lays off 30 employees
+Wi-Fi startup Eero lays off 30 employees

 Kernel panic!
 What are Meltdown and Spectre, the bugs affecting nearly every computer and device?